Yawson-Enoch/bex-jobs-app/README.md

 # JOBS MANAGEMENT APP

-Welcome to the home of jobs management - manage your recent jobs to get insight on how your job search.
+BexJobs is a user-friendly job search management tool designed to help you keep track of all your job applications in one place.

 ## Install project dependencies: